ahmedelasmai/ecommerce/docs/MAIN.md

 ## cart app

 The cart app uses Django sessions (database backed) to get cart contents.
+I didn't use cookies because they get sent through every request which can slow response time while sessions only get sent when requested and the cart info doesn't have to be sent on every request.

 ## products app